-- (2) Represents the dollar amount recognized for financial statement reporting purpose for the fiscal year ended December 31, 2008 relating to option awards granted to directors in accordance with SFAS 123(R).
-We determined the grant date fair value using a binomial model. - (3) Represents reimbursement to Thermo for certain travel and meal expenses in connection with the services of Messrs.
+- 2. Represents the dollar amount recognized for financial statement reporting purpose for the fiscal year ended December 31, 2008 relating to option awards granted to directors in accordance with SFAS 123(R).
+We determined the grant date fair value using a binomial model. - 3.
+Represents reimbursement to Thermo for certain travel and meal expenses in connection with the services of Messrs.
 Monroe, Lynch and Roberts as directors.
-See "Compensation Committee Interlocks and Insider Participation-Services Provided by Thermo."
+See "Compensation Committee Interlocks and Insider Participation Services Provided by Thermo." - 4.
+Mr. Dalton was appointed as our Chief Executive Officer on July 8, 2009.

 For the first two quarters of 2008, we paid our independent directors compensation of \$15,000 for their services as directors, all of which was paid in shares of Common Stock based on the closing price of Common Stock on the date of grant.
 We paid the Chairman of the Audit Committee (Mr. Dalton) additional compensation of \$10,000, paid in shares of Common Stock on the same basis.
 On November 14, 2008, the Board approved a change in our director compensation structure.
-In lieu of the last two quarterly grants of restricted stock in payment of 2008 board fees (with a total value of \$15,000), and in consideration of future service on the Board through November 1, 2010, the Board granted options to each director to purchase 200,000 shares of Common Stock at an exercise price of \$0.38 per share, which was the closing price of Common Stock on the date of grant.
-The options were granted under the 2006 Equity Incentive Plan to all directors, including our Chairman of the Board and Chief Executive Officer.
+In lieu of the last two quarterly grants of restricted stock in payment of 2008 board fees (with a total value of \$15,000), and in consideration of future service on the Board through November 1, 2010, the Board granted options to each then-current director to purchase 200,000 shares of Common Stock at an exercise price of \$0.38 per share, which was the closing price of Common Stock on the date of grant.
+We granted the options under the 2006 Equity Incentive Plan to all directors, including our then Chairman of the Board and Chief Executive Officer.
 All of the options are vested, but options with respect to 100,000 shares of Common Stock are subject to decreasing incremental risk of forfeiture until November 1, 2010 on a monthly schedule based on continued service as a director and other conditions.